-The Selective High School Placement Test for entry to Year 7 in 2024 was held on 4 May 2023.
+The Selective High School Placement Test for entry to Year 7 in 2025 will be held on 9 May 2024.

-If your child was unable to sit the test on test day, or was prevented from doing his or her best in the test, you should submit a request for consideration of illness/misadventure, along with relevant supporting evidence.
-The link to the form is available in your application dashboard from test day until 11 May 2023.
+If your child is unable to sit the test on test day, or is prevented from doing his or her best in the test, you should submit a request for consideration of illness/misadventure, along with relevant supporting evidence.
+The link to the form is available in your application dashboard from test day until 16 May 2024.

 Current applicants—how to message us